LimePoint/opschain/docs/README.md

 ## Example projects

+### Tutorials

-- [Terraform example](running_a_simple_terraform_change.md) - Run a simple change to use Terraform to provision a Centos Docker container.
+- [Terraform example](running_a_simple_terraform_change.md) - Run a simple change to use Terraform to provision a Centos Docker container
-- [AWS Ansible example](running_an_aws_ansible_change.md) - Run a simple change to use Terraform and Ansible to build an AWS EC2 host and configure nginx.
+- [AWS Ansible example](running_an_aws_ansible_change.md) - Run a simple change to use Terraform and Ansible to build an AWS EC2 host and configure nginx
-- [Confluent example](running_a_complex_change.md) - Run a more complex change to provision a multi-node [Confluent](https://www.confluent.io) environment.
+- [Confluent example](running_a_complex_change.md) - Run a more complex change to provision a multi-node [Confluent](https://www.confluent.io) environment

+### Samples

-- [Oracle Weblogic example](https://github.com/LimePoint/opschain-examples-weblogic) - Use LimePoint's Controllers to provision an Oracle WebLogic server in a Docker container.
+- [Oracle Weblogic example](https://github.com/LimePoint/opschain-examples-weblogic) - Use LimePoint's Controllers to provision an Oracle WebLogic server in a Docker container
+- [HashiCorp Vault](https://github.com/LimePoint/opschain-examples-vault) - Use HashiCorp Vault's [key/value](https://learn.hashicorp.com/tutorials/vault/static-secrets?in=vault/secrets-management) storage and [one time SSH password](https://learn.hashicorp.com/tutorials/vault/ssh-otp?in=vault/secrets-management) features with OpsChain to deploy an SSL bundle to an example host.

 ## [Operations guides](operations/)